Justification Rev. Rolf D. Preus Steadfast Lutherans Conference Zion Lutheran Church Tomball, Texas February 17, 2017

 To teach that God’s wrath is placated when the sinner receives Christ’s body and blood in faith is to teach that faith propitiates.
 The denial of the vicarious satisfaction necessarily attributes to faith as it receives the blood what it denies to the blood when it was shed.
 By rendering the atonement a mere abstraction and identifying the reconciliation in the present mystical union only, the foundation of faith is torn out from under it.
 Faith feeds on itself.
 Fideism – defined as faith in faith – is a self-devouring process that leads to despair.

 While most Missourians have neither the time nor the patience to wade through the turgid writing of Braaten and Jensen’s Dogmatics, Gerhard Førde is quite popular among Missourians, many of whom are wont to deny that Førde denies the vicarious atonement.
 Judge for yourself.
-Here is what he writes about it in his book, On Being A Theologian of the Cross
+Here is what he writes about it in his book, On Being A Theologian of the Cross.

 According to Førde, the vicarious atonement is a scheme, an abstract doctrine, speculative flight into intellectual space.
 Steven Paulson, a popular teacher in the ELCA, rejects the vicarious atonement as a “legal scheme.”
 (Lutheran Theology, Steven Paulson, 2011, published by T&T Clark, International, pages 88-92) Whereas in traditional Lutheran theology, our justification takes place both in the doing and dying of Jesus and in the proclamation of Jesus to us – and it is the very same justification! – in the theology of these deniers of the vicarious atonement (as with the deniers of objective justification), there is no justification except in the present experience of it.

-The great English statesman Edmund Burke, a conservative’s conservative, wrote about the benefit of prejudice in his Reflections on the Revolution in France, published in 1790:
+5. The rehabilitation of the Roman papacy among us The great English statesman Edmund Burke, a conservative’s conservative, wrote about the benefit of prejudice in his Reflections on the Revolution in France, published in 1790:

 Historic, evangelical, confessional Lutheranism stands in opposition to the pope at Rome.
 The pope is not a good guy.
 He’s a bad guy.
 We don’t have to reason out all of the details and reinvent the theological wheel every time he speaks.
 He speaks according to his office as the antichrist who exalts himself above all that is called God or worshipped, so that he sits in the temple of God declaring himself to be God.
 (2 Thessalonians 2) He usurps Christ’s authority and claims it for himself.
 He claims in the name of Jesus that the righteousness by which the sinner is justified is not the obedience and suffering of Jesus, but rather the internal righteousness produced within the believer who becomes progressively more righteous as he cooperates with God’s grace to obtain more merit until finally he is sufficiently righteous to be identified as a saint.
 If the pope does not acknowledge our call and ordination as valid, it isn’t valid, and the bread and the wine that we give to Christ’s sheep to eat and to drink are not the body and blood of Jesus at all, but merely bread and wine.
 Thus, he presumes to rob us of the Sacrament of the Altar and the forgiveness of sins bestowed in it.
 He robs his own followers of the same thing, turning the Sacrament into a sacrifice, and saying that only venial sins, that is, sins that don’t damn anyone anyway, are forgiven in the Lord’s Supper, but not mortal sins.
 To be forgiven of those requires confession and whatever act of contrition is prescribed by the priest.